 Ensuring the well-being of mothers is pivotal to guaranteeing the health and development of children.
-However, current attention to this area is suboptimal, leading to ripple effects or child welfare.
+However, current attention to this area is suboptimal, leading to ripple effects on child welfare

 Many children from underprivileged families face malnutrition and preventable diseases due to caregivers' limited awareness, leading them to prioritize treatment over prevention.
-Many primary healthcare centres are understaffed with trained medical professionals, leading to an overburdened secondary healthcare system and suboptimal community care.
+Many primary healthcare centres are understaffed with trained medical professionals, leading to an overburdened secondary healthcare system and suboptima community care.